By Isis Darios | Published in June, 2021

 3. Offer exclusive deals

 Hotels can even boost their engagement and widen their audience by rewarding travelers for using social media to promote their brand for them.
-You can even reward followers with on-site perks, such as free drinks for discount vouchers, just for following your page.
+You can even reward people with on-site perks, such as free drinks for discount vouchers, just for following your page.
 This way, you not only grow your social following, but you can also encourage followers to make the leap to visit your property.
 If you already have an established loyalty program, you can follow the lead of Marriott hotels: the popular chain offered new Instagram followers 500 reward points for following their page (now at a total of 303k followers).

 4. Arrange contests on various platforms

 By creating contests on various platforms, you engage with a larger portion of your customer base.
 Using more than one platform also helps create user-generated content that is more likely to get shared.
 Because word of mouth is a powerful marketing tool, this can help grow your audience and social following.
-Additionally, you have the potential to create a more personal connection with followers by involving them in a contest.
+Additionally, you have the potential to create a more personal connection with people by involving them in a contest.

 Some popular social media contests include “caption this photo” contests, giveaways (tag 2 friends in the comments to win a free night stay), trivia games with prizes, share your best travel photo contest (guest is then featured on your social media page and you get to share genuine guest-curated photos).
 At Cloudbeds, we ran a “Where in the World is Cloudbeds Diego” contest where we asked our followers to guess the location of our traveling Regional Manager for a free t-shirt prize.